fbpx

 What is a Clinic Affiliation Agreement and is it required for admissions into dəxʷx̌ayəbus-Dental Therapy Program?

-The last quarter of dəxʷx̌ayəbus-Dental Therapy Program is a 14-week preceptorship.
-An interested candidate will need to submit a signed Clinic Affiliation Agreement as part of the dental therapy admissions process.
-A Clinic Affiliation Agreement identifies a dental clinic that will provide the proper clinical environment to train said DT student for 14 weeks in accordance to precepting requirements under the supervision of a calibrated dentist.
-The Clinic Affiliation Agreement will showcase there is adequate space, support staff, and resources at the precepting dental clinic site in preparation for a DT student to gain the necessary clinical experience.
-Having a signed Clinic Affiliation Agreement does not guarantee acceptance into dəxʷx̌ayəbus-Dental Therapy Program.
-It displays a candidate will be able to compete the required Qtr.
-9 – Preceptorship.
+Quarter 9 (the last quarter) of dəxʷx̌ayəbus-Dental Therapy Program is a 14-week preceptorship.
+A Clinic Affiliation Agreement (CAA) identifies a dental clinic that will provide the proper clinical environment to train a DT student for 14 weeks in accordance to precepting requirements under the supervision of a calibrated dentist.
+The CAA will showcase there is adequate space, support staff, and resources at the precepting dental clinic site in preparation for a DT student to gain the necessary clinical experience.
+A successful candidate will have submitted a CAA, displaying they will be able to complete the required Qtr.
+9-Preceptorship.
+Having a signed CAA does not guarantee acceptance into dəxʷx̌ayəbus-Dental Therapy Program.

-dəxʷx̌ayəbus-Dental Therapy Program will provide pertinent information on how to setup a clinic in preparation for a DT student and calibration training for the supervising dentist prior to Qtr.
-9. The dental clinic identified in the Clinic Affiliation Agreement will be solely responsible for all associated travel costs for training session(s).
+During Year 2 of the program, dəxʷx̌ayəbus will conduct informational session(s) on how to setup a dental clinic in preparation for a DT student.
+A calibration session will also be provided for the supervising dentist prior to the start of Qtr.
+9. The dental clinic identified in the CAA will be solely responsible for all associated travel costs when attending the informational and/or calibration session(s).

 Download Clinic Affiliation Agreement